Samson Ebukam: 2020

 In 2020, Ebukam played in 16 games, starting 14.
 He tallied 31 tackles, four and a half sacks, one forced fumble, and one pass defensed.
-Two of those sacks came in the second half of a Week 17 game against the Arizona Cardinals which was critical for both teams, as the winner would clinch a playoff spot.
+Two of those sacks came in the second half of a Week 17 game against the Cardinals which was critical for both teams, as the winner would clinch a playoff spot.
 Ebukam's first sack came late in the third quarter and resulted in a loss of one yard.
 His second sack occurred with just under ten minutes left in the fourth quarter on a second and goal play when he tackled quarterback Kyler Murray eight yards behind the line of scrimmage, helping to force an Arizona field goal attempt.
-The kick was blocked, keeping the score at 18-7 Rams, which ended up as the final result.
+The kick was blocked, keeping the score at 18–7 Rams, which ended up as the final result.

 In the Rams wild-card round game against the Seattle Seahawks, with just over seven minutes left in the fourth quarter and Los Angeles leading by ten points, the Rams punted the ball away on a fourth down.
 However, Ebukam forced returner D. J. Reed to fumble the football, allowing the Rams to keep possession.
-The Los Angeles offense then scored a touchdown to take a 30-13 lead that proved insurmountable.
+The Los Angeles offense then scored a touchdown to take a 30–13 lead that proved insurmountable.
 The Rams went on to lose their next game against the Green Bay Packers, ending their season.

 San Francisco 49ers

 On March 19, 2021, Ebukam signed a two-year contract with the San Francisco 49ers.
+In the 2021 season, Ebukam had 4.5 sacks, 38 total tackles, one pass defended, and one forced fumble in 17 appearances and 11 starts.

+In the 2022 season, Ebukam had five sacks, 36 total tackles, one pass defended, and one forced fumble in 15 appearances and starts.

 Indianapolis Colts

 On March 17, 2023, Ebukam signed a three-year contract with the Indianapolis Colts.
+In his first season with the Colts, Ebukam led the team with a career-high 9.5 sacks, and also set career-highs with 57 tackles and three forced fumbles.

+On July 29, 2024, it was announced that Ebukam would be out for the season after suffering a torn Achilles tendon.